-“The analogy I give people is that if I was a golfer, I could jump in a tournament with Tiger Woods.
+“The analogy I give people is that if I was a golfer, I couldn’t jump in a tournament with Tiger Woods.
 With the WSOP, I can pay my money (buy-in), and with the luck of the draw, be playing against world champion poker players that you see on T.V.
 I have and it’s created some awesome memories.”

 The year marks the 50th running of the famous series, making it the longest-running, richest and most prestigious tournament of its kind.
 There will be special events to mark the occasion, as well as a huge opening weekend.
 The World Series of Poker is Refund Management Services’ top choice for 2019!